stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/font/get_themefontascii/_index.md

 ---
+title: Aspose::Words::Font::get_ThemeFontAscii method
-title: get_ThemeFontAscii
+linktitle: get_ThemeFontAscii
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the theme font used for Latin text (characters with character codes from 0 (zero) through 127) in the applied font scheme that is associated with this Font object.
+description: Aspose::Words::Font::get_ThemeFontAscii method.
+Gets or sets the theme font used for Latin text (characters with character codes from 0 (zero) through 127) in the applied font scheme that is associated with this Font object in C++.
 type: docs
 weight: 625
 url: /cpp/aspose.words/font/get_themefontascii/